jestjs/jest/CONTRIBUTING.md

 ## Code of Conduct

 Jest has adopted the OpenJS Code of Conduct that we expect project participants to adhere to.
-See [the CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md).
+See [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md).

 ## Open Development